mirumee/django-prices-vatlayer/README.md

 Forcing secure API connection in production
 -------------------------------------------

-By default, as HTTP is unavailable in the free vatlayer plan, `django-prices-vatlayer` uses the unsafe HTTP connection.
+Because HTTPS is unavailable in the free vatlayer plan, `django-prices-vatlayer` uses the unsafe HTTP connection by default.

-However, if you are using a paid plan of vatlayer, you may want to force secure HTTP on your live site.
-To do so, just add following line in your `settings.py`:
+If you are using a paid plan, you can force the secure HTTP on your site by adding following line to your `settings.py`:

 ```python
 VATLAYER_USE_HTTPS = True
 ```

-Remember that using insecure HTTP may expose you to DNS poisoning and man-in-the-middle attacks; we recommend that `VATLAYER_USE_HTTPS` is set to use the secure HTTP protocol.
+Remember that not using HTTPS may expose you to DNS poisoning and man-in-the-middle attacks; we recommend enabling `VATLAYER_USE_HTTPS` in production sites.

 Updating VAT rates